-"No; only to an extent; the natural life of man should, and vet will be, doubled, trebled, multiplied a dozen, ves a thousand fold."
+"No; only to an extent.
+The natural life of man should, and yet will be, doubled, trebled, multiplied a dozen, yes a thousand fold."
 I stepped in front of him; we stood facing each other.

 "Tell me," I cried, "how men can so improve their condition as to lengthen their days to the limit you name, and let me return to surface earth a carrier of the glad tidings."
-He shook his head.